PokerStars: Regulated markets

-In March 2016, PokerStars launch in New Jersey for real money.
+In March 2016, PokerStars launched in New Jersey for real money.

 In June 2016, PokerStars ceased to allow real-money online poker in Israel.
 The decision is thought to have been made after recent pressure from the country's banking regulator on financial institutions demanding they stop processing online gambling transactions.

 In July 2016, PokerStars stopped offering real money games to players who are physically located in, or have a registered address in, Slovenia.